Jacosvaldo/Connected-Paths/README.md

 # Color Proximity

-Generates a spreadsheet with the proximity between block colors
+Generates a spreadsheet with the proximity between block colors (the smaller the number, more similar the textures are)

 ![Demonstration](https://i.imgur.com/4xzfFf7.png)